 The next generation of Ryzen processors, the AMD Ryzen 4000 (4th Gen) series, is expected to come out this year.
-Although there’s no official release date specified yet, based on past release trends, we expect it to be launched sometime around September 2020 and officially hit the markets for sale the following month along with the RDNA 2-based Radeon RX Navi 2x graphics card.
+Although there’s no official release date specified yet, based on past release trends, we expect it to be launched sometime around the third quarter of 2020 and officially hit the markets for sale the following month along with the RDNA 2-based Radeon RX Navi 2x graphics card.
+Earlier in October, the company confirmed the launch of the official line

 With the latest octa-core Ryzen processors coming in, you are bound to wonder whether you can trade up the processor of your computer for the next generation of AMD’s Ryzen microprocessors.
 The new series will consist of new generation architecture desktop chips designed to provide a powerful boost in utility while fitting into the trendy sleek device structure that has become integral nowadays.
 The performance beasts: the Ryzen 9 4900H and the Ryzen 9 4900HS chips are what the stronger line of PC devices will be absorbing in upcoming models.
 The latter is a 16-thread, 35W TDP processor with 3 GHz base clock speeds that can be overclocked to 4.3 GHz capacity.
 The former is heavier on power consumption, waging 45 watts TDP, but starts at a base of 3.3 GHz and can be overclocked to a 4.4 GHz capacity speed.